apache/cordova-plugin-file-transfer/README.md

 ## Download the uploaded file

 To download the image you just uploaded, you will need a valid URL that can handle the request, for example, http://some.server.com/download.php.
 Again, the success handler for the FileTransfer.download method receives a FileEntry object.
-The main difference here from previous examples is that we can call FileReader.readAsText to read the result of the download operation, because we uploaded a file with text content.
+The main difference here from previous examples is that we call FileReader.readAsText to read the result of the download operation, because we uploaded a file with text content.

 ```
 function download(fileEntry, uri) {